elencerrado/oficaz/replit.md

 # Oficaz - Employee Management System

 ## Overview
 Oficaz is a comprehensive employee management system designed to streamline employee management for companies.
 It offers features like time tracking, vacation management, document handling, messaging, and administrative tools.
-The project aims to automate tasks, boost productivity, and allow businesses to focus on core operations through a modern, full-stack application.
+The project aims to automate tasks, boost productivity, and allow businesses to focus on core operations through a modern, full-stack application with a vision to deliver a robust and efficient solution for employee management.

 ## User Preferences
 Preferred communication style: Simple, everyday language.